Updated October 19, 2023

 |8-12||High||Needs disciplinary action within one month|

 |1-4||Low||Does not currently require corrective action|

-Example- Crack in the Pathway of a company main office
+Example: Crack in the Pathway of a company’s main office

-The assessor rates the likelihood as high (likely).
-The reasons for the same are: The path is frequently used by employees and visitors daily.
-Therefore there is a high probability that someone will be exposed to the hazard.
-The assessor rates consequences of a trip in this section of a path as moderate, with a sprain or break as the worst case scenarios.
-Therefore the risk management process rating for this particular hazard was assessed as high.
-Your risk evaluation should consider:
+The assessor rates the likelihood of the hazard as high (likely).
+This is because the pathway is frequently used by employees and visitors daily, making it highly probable that someone will be exposed to the hazard.
+The assessor also rates the consequences of a trip in this section of the pathway as moderate, with a sprain or break as the worst-case scenario.
+Therefore, the risk management process rating for this particular hazard was highly assessed.

-- the importance of the activity to your business
+- The importance of the activity to the business

-- the amount of control you have over the risk
+- The amount of control one has over the risk

-- any benefits or opportunities presented by the risk.
+- Any benefits or opportunities presented by the threat.